 We calculated CEP based on packed prices to the first unaffiliated purchaser in the United States.
 We made deductions from the starting price for billing adjustments, where appropriate, in accordance with 19 CFR 351.401(c).
-We also made deductions from the starting price, where appropriate, for foreign inland freight, international freight and brokerage and handling expenses, marine insurance, U.S. inland freight from port to warehouse, U.S. warehousing expenses, unloading expenses, and U.S. inland freight to the customer, in accordance with section 772(c)(2)(A) of the Act.
-We accepted NLMK Belgium's reporting of freight revenue; however, we capped freight revenue by the amount of the corresponding inland freight expenses incurred, in accordance with our practice.21 In addition, we increased NLMK Belgium's reported international freight expenses to account for expenses which were potentially unreported, based on our findings at verification.22 We also recalculated NLMK Belgium's marine insurance expenses using the rate stated in its marine insurance contract and its reported U.S. gross unit prices, because we found at verification that NLMK Belgium's calculation methodology understated the expenses incurred.23
+We also made deductions from the starting price, where appropriate, for foreign inland freight, foreign warehousing expenses, international freight, marine insurance, U.S. inland freight from port to warehouse, U.S. warehousing expenses, unloading expenses, U.S. inland freight to the customer (offset by reimbursements from the customer), and U.S. customs duties, in accordance with section 772(c)(2)(A) of the Act.
+We also